chilleo/ALPHA/README.md

         sudo cp raxmlHPC* /usr/local/bin/

+##### Permissions Errors on Homebrew for Mac
+If you have trouble installing Homebrew due to permissions errors, running the following command in Terminal in place of the original command fixes this issue:

+        sudo /usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"

 ##### Error: Command Not Recognized
 IF you receive an error saying that a command (i.e. raxmlHPC, make, python, etc.) "is not recognized as an internal or external command, operable program or batch file," do the following: